 What type of gardening conditions can I expect in Spain?

 Now it may worry you to learn that the main soil type in Spain is clay.
-But whilst clay soil can be a nightmare for UK gardeners because it is so hard to work, (especially with all the wet weather our little island gets), clay soil in Spain actually works quite well!
+But whilst clay soil can be a nightmare for UK gardeners, clay soil in Spain actually works quite well!

 With the amount of sun throughout the year in Spain (approximately 2700 hours compared to just 1500 hours in the UK), the ground can become quite arid.
-However, drought is much less damaging on clay soils than any other type, and the clay soil in Spain also doesn’t take as long to warm up as it would do back in the UK, so it’s easier for plants to germinate and grow healthily.
+However, drought is much less damaging on clay soils than any other type.
+Also, the clay soil in Spain also doesn’t take as long to warm up as it would in the UK, so it’s easy for plants to germinate and grow healthily.

-Also, because the rainfall in Spain is just over half of what it is per year than in Britain, (Spain sees roughly 636mm per annum, whereas Blighty gets 1220mm), you don’t have to worry about your garden getting wet, cloggy, and unmanageable.
+Also, because the rainfall in Spain is just over half that of Britain, your garden won’t get wet and unmanageable.

-For some, having an arid garden might not sound appealing, almost boring and drab, but whilst it can be frustrating to maintain an oasis of colour and scent in a place that doesn’t have much rainfall, having a bright, colourful, English country garden in Spain isn’t impossible.
+For some, having an arid garden might not sound appealing, almost boring and drab.
+However, having a bright, colourful, English country garden in Spain is quite hard work.

 With some hard-work and dedication, your new Spanish garden will flourish.